kokuma003/Korean-Correction-Patch-Mod/README.md

         using UnityEngine;
         using Duckov.Modding;
         using SodaCraft.Localizations;
         using System;
         using System.IO;
         using System.Text;
         using System.Linq;
+        using System.Collections;

         namespace KoreanPatch
         {
     public class ModBehaviour : Duckov.Modding.ModBehaviour
     {